Dr. phil. Belinda Grace Gardner,

 From 1988 onward reporter and critic for various and magazines newspapers; from 1992 to 1996 managing editor for the arts section at the weekly paper Hamburger Rundschau; since 1996 multiple book and catalogue publications and hundreds of articles and contributions as a freelance art critic and author for national and international art journals and online magazines, as well as for radio stations in Germany and Switzerland.

-Since 2006 seminars in art theory and art history, visual and media studies, and art in the public sphere/art and society at various universities and art academies, among these the Academy of Fine Arts, Münster, the Hamburg University of Fine Arts, the Rietveld Academie, Amsterdam, the University of Bolzano, and the Leuphana University, Lüneburg.
+Since 2006 seminars in art theory and art history, visual and media studies, and art in the public sphere/art and society at various universities and art academies, among these the Academy of Fine Arts, Münster, the Hamburg University of Fine Arts, the Rietveld Academie, Amsterdam, the Free University of Bozen–Bolzano, and the Leuphana University, Lüneburg.

 Pictorial concepts of the ephemeral and constructions of romantic love through art history; transcultural and transmedial constructions of reality, identity, memory, place, and space; (post-) colonial and digital rewritings of reality in current art before the backdrop of global scenarios of crisis, migration, and displacement in shifting societies; interdisciplinary and socio-critical/political forms of aesthetic activism, and genre-transgressing manifestations of art in public spaces today.